deeheber/hackernews-web-scraper/README.md

 # hackernews-web-scraper

-A lightweight [node.js](https://nodejs.org/en/) webscraper to retrieve the homepage of [hackernews](https://news.ycombinator.com/).
+A lightweight [TypeScript](https://www.typescriptlang.org/) webscraper to retrieve the homepage of [hackernews](https://news.ycombinator.com/).

 ## System Requirements

 This repo utilizes Node's experimental `fetch`.
-To run this script, you will need to use node 18 or higher (see `.nvmrc` for the exact version this was designed for).
+To run this script, you will need to use Node 18 or higher (see `.nvmrc` for the exact version this was designed for).

 ## Instructions To Run